 Interested in optimized research formulations?
 See our CJC-1295/Ipamorelin blend for enhanced synergistic effects.

-GHRH & Effortless Sleep: Science-Backed Restoration
+GHRH & effective Sleep: Science-Backed Restoration

 Sleep and body-composition are interwoven with growth hormone release.
 In fact, most GH pulses are triggered during deep (slow-wave) sleep cycles.
 Poor sleep interrupts this process, reducing the body’s ability to recover and optimize metabolic function.